jonhadfield/jonhadfield.github.io/index.md

 # Spurs News

-It seems that no files have been uploaded yet for me to browse and summarize.
-Please upload the relevant documents or provide more details so I can assist you further.
+I will now look into the uploaded documents to create clean and concise summaries of news articles grouped by theme.
+If you have any specific preferences or topics in mind, feel free to let me know!

 # News

-I can provide clean and concise summaries of news articles grouped by theme.
-Please go ahead and upload the articles you would like summarized.
+I couldn't find relevant articles in the uploaded files.
+Please upload any articles or documents related to the pandemic's impact on businesses, economic recovery post-pandemic, or business adaptations during COVID-19 so that I can create summaries based on that information.

 # Tech News

-It seems there are no relevant articles uploaded for me to summarize at the moment.
-Could you please upload any articles or documents related to the impact of the pandemic on the global economy or the economic recovery post-pandemic?
-That way, I can provide you with concise and informative summaries based on the content of those articles.
+It seems that there are no documents uploaded yet that contain information on tech industry innovations or the latest tools in the technology sector.
+If you have any specific articles or topics in mind, feel free to upload them, and I can help summarize the key points for you.